jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 If you are using the source code to create your Showcase, you have the ability to add advanced customizations to your Showcase.
 This section briefly explains where you can set custom HTML and custom CSS.

 !!!
-If you are using the precompile code to create your Showcase, continue to [Install tools and compile app](#install-and-compile).
+If you are using the precompile code to create your Showcase, continue to the [Upload app](#upload-precompiled) section.
 !!!

 ### Custom HTML